ziadoz/grokking-algorithms/notes.md

 **Divide and Conquer**

 Divide and conquer is a recursive technique for problem solving.
+It works by breaking a problem down into smaller and smaller pieces.

 It works like this:

 - You figure out the **base case**, which is the simplest possible case.
 - You divide or decrease your problem until it becomes the **base case**.

-Often the base case for an array or list is one with 0 or 1 items.
-For example, to sort an array or list with 0 or 1 items you do nothing.
+The base case is a list with 0 or 1 items.
+To sort a list with 0 or 1 items you do nothing.

 **Quicksort**